ST10268917/Flourish-Budgeting-App/README.md

 ## Get Started

 Follow the [Installation and Setup](#installation-and-setup) and [Building and Running the Prototype](#building-and-running-the-prototype) instructions to begin using Flourish on your Android device.
-(OpenAI, 2025).

 ## 🟠GitHub and  GitHub Actions Usage